fxpoet/holysheet.io/README.md

 > 🌟HolySheet is an old idea of mine.
 > realized that mixing Claude with existing old ideas makes them even more amazing.
-> On July 3rd, I learned about the Claude Contest through Facebook,
+> On July 3rd, I found out about the Claude Contest through Facebook,
-> which became a great motivation to start this project.
+> and the contest became a great motivation to start this project.

 > Releasing the project within a week was a challenge.
-> I could have thought of better configurations, like using pre-collected program shortcuts and caching..etc
+> I could have thought of better configurations, like using pre-collected program shortcuts and caching etc..
-> but during the short duration of the hackathon, I focused on completion first.
+> but  because the contest duration was short, I focused on completion first.

 > Personally, I'm a bit hesitant about public release due to the cost of LLM calls.
-> Therefore, giving me an award will complete the final puzzle.
+> Therefore, giving me an award will complete the final piece of the puzzle.
 > The fate of humanity now rests in the hands of the Claude judges.
 > Thank you for your interest in this program.